pauldougan/hello-steampipe/docs/tls-setup-01.md

 ## 1. create app

+Prepare a `hello-steampipe` app to hold all the infrastructure and the apps.

 `copilot app init hello-steampipe --resource-tags department=GDS,team=govuk-paas,owner=paul.dougan --domain experiments.cloudpipelineapps.digital`

 > note the use of the --domain parameter which triggers the set up of TLS